Navigate current context

 Right from the Structure window, you can access even more actions.
-To check the available commands, you can right-click any symbol.
+To check available commands, you can right-click any symbol.

-Using editor breadcrumbs
+Use editor breadcrumbs

 Editor breadcrumbs help you quickly understand where your caret is with regard to the structure of the current document as well as navigate that structure.
 With editor breadcrumbs enabled, you will always see the path from the root code element to the current caret position right in the editor.